ckb-next/ckb-next/README.md

 OSX instructions
 ----------------

-Install Qt5 from here: http://www.qt.io/download-open-source/ (you'll also be prompted to install Xcode from the app store if you don't have it already)
+Install the latest version of Xcode from the App Store.
+Then install Qt5 from here: http://www.qt.io/download-open-source/

 Open ckb.pro in Qt Creator.
 You should be prompted to configure the project (the default settings should work).
-Open `Build` from the menu bar and select `Run qmake`.
-Now press Cmd+B to build the project.
+Once it's finished loading the project, press `Cmd+B` or select `Edit > Build Project "ckb"` from the menu bar.
 The binaries should be placed in a newly-created `bin` directory assuming they compile successfully.
 Exit Qt Creator.

 **Note:** The project is intended to compile on OSX Yosemite.
-If you're running an earlier version, open `ckb.pro`, `src/ckb/ckb.pro`, and `src/ckb-daemon/ckb-daemon.pro` and find the `QMAKE_MAC_SDK` lines.
+If you're running an earlier version, open the `.pro` files and find the `QMAKE_MAC_SDK` lines.
 Edit them from `macosx10.10` to your OSX version, e.g. `macosx10.9` for Mavericks.

-ckb-daemon needs to be run as root.
+`ckb-daemon` needs to be run as root.
 Open the `bin` directory in a Terminal window and run `sudo ./ckb-daemon`.
 Then open `ckb.app` as a normal application to start the user interface.

 If you've rebound your modifier keys in System Preferences, those changes won't work anymore.
 You have to switch them using ckb-daemon's `bind` command.
 For instance, to switch Cmd and Ctrl, run: `echo bind lctrl:lwin lwin:lctrl rctrl:rwin rwin:rctrl > /tmp/ckb1/cmd`.
 This functionality is coming to the user interface soon.